 Bruges, Belgium is a fairy-tale city and one of the most unique and charming I’ve been to.
-A lot of people head to cities like Paris and Amsterdam but miss out on the beautiful country of Belgium.
-Bruges is definitely a city more people should consider visiting, especially if they like the aesthetic of medieval times combined with the comforts of today.
+Bruges is definitely a town more people should consider visiting, especially if they like the aesthetic of medieval times combined with the comforts of today.

 A lot of Bruges’s history revolves around its high time in the late medieval period to the early Renaissance (1000s-1400s).
 Because of its location, it served as a large trading port.
 When power shifted away from the Low Countries, Bruges lost its power but certainly didn’t lose its charm.
 Today, it’s one of the several cities nicknamed “Venice of the North” for its canals.
 Before I went, I heard that it was beautiful, and I heard it was very tourist-y.
 I went in the off season and it was an amazing experience, not tourist-y in the least.